 Where possible our surgeons aim to customise your cataract surgery specific to your eyes and lifestyle.
 A part of this decision process is choosing the most appropriate lens implant.
 There are many on the market but can be placed in the following categories;

 Monofocal lens implants

 These are fixed strength lenses that are set for a certain level of vision.
 This is normally set for distance with glasses being required for near tasks such as reading.
-These lenses don’t correct significant astigmatism, so if you suffer from this then glasses or contact lenses may be needed afterwards for all levels of vision
+These lenses don’t correct significant astigmatism, so if you suffer from this then glasses or contact lenses may be needed afterwards for all levels of vision.

 In some cases you can deliberately aim for good distance vision in one eye and useful near vision in the other, trying to reduce the need for glasses at all levels.
 Your optometrist and surgeon can advise if this is possible and may require you to have a trial of contact lenses first to simulate this scenario.

-Toric lens implants (for atigmatism)
+Toric lens implants (for astigmatism)

 These lens are made from the same material as the monofocal lenses but are used to correct corneal astigmatism.
 The aim is to reduce the need for glasses for distance but you would still need glasses of reading.
 Toric lenses may not suitable if you have other eye conditions.
-These lenses are not commonly available on the NHS
+These lenses are not commonly available on the NHS.

 Multifocal lens implants

 These lenses aim to allow you to see at several distances without wearing glasses and are becoming increasingly popular.
 There is however a level of compromise with some patients reporting mild halo around lights and some reduction in the contrast of vision.
 These lenses may not be suitable if you have other eye conditions.
 They are also not commonly available on the NHS.

 Cataract surgery is a reasonably straightforward procedure that takes around 30 mins.
 It is most commonly carried out as a day procedure under Local Anaesthetic, however options of sedation and General Anaesthesia can be discussed if you are anxious about having the surgery.